NSS-SE-Jumpstart/curriculum/sessions/session3/classroom/challenge.md

 <details>
 <summary>
-<b>Click here to see what the final program should look like...</b>
+<b>Click here to see what the final program should look like when you run it...</b>
 </summary>
 <img src="moving_car.svg">
 </details>